xARSENICx/ACP-LAB-ASSIGNMENTS/readme.md

 # ACP LAB ASSIGNMENTS

-This repository contains code solutions to all ACP assignments that Aditya (2022IMT008) and I (2022IMT026) have written.
+This repository contains code solutions to all ACP assignments that I (2022IMT026) have written.